tariq7299/ArabicApp/to-do.md

 ## Course Card
 - Make the hover effect of color of card apply to all card like in camply and not just the meta of card without picture ! and i think they did this using some over lay div/color of some sort !!!

+##  Testimonials section
+- Make the each testimonial be unique

 # Backend

 ## GLOBAL

 - Create the software architicure using flow charts and DDD
 - We need to create a route for the admin panel of the website  (This admin panel will enable the owner to add course/books, see all the people info that submitted, answers of the survies)
+- Check the correct namings/names for every thing with the help from the domain exepert
+-